-- Recognize fundamentals of graph theory. - Analyze the proof techniques related to various concepts in Trees, Spanning Trees and Connectivity. - Exposed the techniques of proofs in planar and digraphs. - Explore modern applications of graph theory using matrices. - Apply the basic concepts of combinatorics which are widely used in computer science and engineering.
+- Understand fundamentals of graph theory. - Study proof techniques related to various concepts in Trees, Spanning Trees and Connectivity. - Be exposed to the techniques of proofs in planar and digraphs. - Explore modern applications of graph theory using matrices. - Understand the basic concepts of combinatorics which are widely used in computer science and engineering.